doubleface/cozy-rocket-konnector/README.md

 ## Nodejs ACI image creation

-Just run the image_create.sh script and now you have a nodeslim.aci file which is your rocket image to run.
+Just run the init.sh script and now you have a nodeslim.aci file which is your rocket image to run.

+This init script also installs the node dependencies of the konnector.
+That is why you need to have nodejs and npm installed on your host at the moment for this to work at the moment.

 ## Run the experimental trainline konnector